|

 throws JMSException (src)

-Description copied from interface: Connection (src)
+Connection (src)

-getMetaData in interface Connection (src)
+getMetaData in interface Connection (src) JMSException (src) - if the JMS provider fails to

-the connection metadata
+get the connection metadata for this connection.ConnectionMetaData (src)

 public void close()